 Lastly, please have fun!
 If you feel like you’re in over your head at any point, take some steps back until things seem familiar again, and just do what you can.
 You should be able to get a decent starter site up and running on your own, and hosted for a few bucks a month.

 I’d love to see what you build!
-If you follow this guide and then make yourself a website, I’d love it if you would leave a comment with a link so that I can check it out.
+If you follow this guide and then make yourself a website, tag me on your social media so I can check it out.